Tile verses Natural Stone

 Outdoor floors and walls

 Other popular natural stone tiles come in Granite, Quartzite, Basalt and Limestone which are usually around 20- 30mm thick, so therefore more apt for outdoor than indoor applications.
 They are more dense, hardy and tougher types of stone that are available in mid to darker colours.
 The downside to darker colours and more dense stone is their heat retention in our very hot summer months.
 As mentioned, above Matt Glazed Vitrified Porcelain is extremely hard wearing, textured, non slip and impervious to many stains.
-It’s also a great option for outdoors.
+These qualities make it a great option for outdoors.

 Read more on natural stone option to help make an informed decision for your project.